-"The last time of this leaning over a violent motion to the outside heam indicated the same to the pail within, and on the instant a light "thud" was heard, as of some substance dropping inside upon the carpet.
-The left hand of Mrs. - was withdrawn, and the hlanket, previously left rumpled, was now carelessly smoothed out, and it was soon indicated that the work was finished.
-Upon removing the blanket, Mr. A- found the muslin pinned differently upon the top of the table from the way he had pinned it, and having, in the spot where the left hand had heen hidden, a strained appearance-and the middle bourd was found displaced.
-A paraffine mould was lying upon the bottom of the bag, a little under the edge of the howl."
+"The last time of this leaning over a violent motion to the outside beam indicated the same to the pail within, and on the instant a light 'thud' was heard as of some substance dropping inside upon the carpet.
+The left hand of Mrs. - was withdrawn, and the blanket, previously left rumpled, was now carelessly smoothed out, and it was soon indicated that the work was finished.
+Upon removing the blanket Mr. A-found the muslin pinned differently upon the top of table from the way he had pinned it, and having, in the spot where the left hand had been hidden, a strained appearance; and the middle board was found displaced.
+A paraflin mould was lying upon the bottom of the bag, a little under the edge of the bowl."

-However little the said paraffine mould may have been prized by the Spiritualists present at its production, they did not yet consider the evidence sufficient to warrant a verdict of fraud.
+However little the said paraffin mould may have been prized by the spiritualists present at its production, they did not yet consider the evidence sufficient to warrant a verdict of fraud.
 But testimony quickly accumulated.